jakissajmon/BookOAH/README.md

 ## Installation Guide
 ### Automatic Installation _(recommended)_
 * Download the automatic installer from the [latest release](https://github.com/jakissajmon/BookOAH/releases/latest).
-* Open the installer, customize the installation to your liking and press _BEGIN_.
+* Open the installer, customize the installation to your liking and press _Patch_.
 * Done!
 ### Manual Installation _(not recommended)_
 * Download the [setup.reg file](https://github.com/jakissajmon/BookOAH/raw/main/setup.reg) and import it into your registry.